unrealwork/atsd-use-cases/USInternationalTrade/README.md

 2. [Install the ATSD database](https://github.com/axibase/atsd/blob/master/installation/docker.md#option-2-configure-collector-account-manually) on in your local Docker configuration.
 3. Save the [Excel file](https://www.census.gov/foreign-trade/balance/country.xlsx) in CSV format.
 4. Log in to ATSD by navigating to `https://docker_host:8443/`.
 5. Import the `us-trade-ie-csv-parser.xml` file into ATSD.
-For a more detailed description, refer to step 9 from the following [step-by-step walkthrough](../USMortality/configuration.md) from our article on [U.S. mortality statistics](../USMortality/README.md).
+For a more detailed description, refer to step 9 from this [step-by-step walkthrough](../USMortality/configuration.md) from our article on [U.S. mortality statistics](../USMortality/README.md).
 6. Upload the Excel file saved in `.csv` format into ATSD.
 Refer to step 10 from this same walkthrough.
 7. Import the `us-trade-balance-2016`, `us-trade-balance-rank-2016`, `world-gdp`, and `world-population` replacement tables into ATSD.
 Refer to steps 7 and 8 from this same walkthrough.
 8. Navigate to the SQL tab in ATSD and begin writing your queries!